Arabian Nights (1974 film): Themes

 Pasolini intended with his Trilogy of Life to portray folksy erotic tales from exotic locales.
-As with his previous two films, The Decameron (Italy) and The Canterbury Tales (Britain), Arabian Nights is an adaptation of several erotic tales from the near east.
+As with his previous two films, The Decameron (Italy) and The Canterbury Tales (Britain), Arabian Nights is an adaptation of several erotic tales.
 Pasolini was much more positive and optimistic with his Trilogy of Life than he was with his earlier films.
 He was notoriously adversarial and his films often touched on depressing themes.
 None of that is in this trilogy which stood as a new beginning.
 Of note is that this is the only film of the trilogy to not be overtly critical of religion.
 Whereas the previous two were highly critical of the church and clergy, Islam plays very little into this film (though in a deleted scene, Nur-ed-Din's father scolds him for drinking which is prohibited in the Koran).
 Allah's name is invoked twice in the entire film and none of the characters are seen going to mosque or performing any religious acts of any kind.
 The characters are very irreligious and the films emphasis on folk superstitions such as ifrits and magic lends emphasis to this.
 Whereas sexuality is a sin for the characters in the previous two films, no such stigma exists for the characters here.

 Open sexuality is a very important topic in this film and this is displayed in the Sium story that Zummurrud tells near the beginning.
 The poet leaves a naked boy and girl alone to see which of the two is more smitten with the other.
 Both are taken with one another and there is no clear winner.
 This shows what follows in the film, that sexuality is for both genders and all orientations.
 Desire will be felt equally by both genders and without guilt.

 Though earlier translators of the source material (notably Galland) had tried to tone it down, the physical and erotic essence of the stories is quite abundant in these tales.
 Love in the Nights is not a psychological passion as much as a physical attraction.
 This is noticeably displayed by Pasolini in his film.